Accounting Cost-Volume-Profit Analysis

 Contribution Margin per Unit

-In our example of Friends Corporation, we can calculate sales volume (in units) necessary to gain the desired profit of $30,000 as follows:
+In our example of Friends Company, we can calculate sales volume (in units) necessary to gain the desired profit of $30,000 as follows:

 Unit Sales =